anthonyrisinger/cga/8/cga+04.md

 This angle-preserving property suggests that conformal geometry might provide the right framework for unifying transformations.
 But to make this work computationally, we need to determine exactly how to embed Euclidean space in a way that makes both rotations and translations multiplicative.

+Yet there's another fundamental limitation we must acknowledge: the conformal model, in its standard form, is inherently deterministic.
+A point maps to a precise location on the null cone—a single, exact 5D vector.
+This deterministic nature contrasts sharply with the probabilistic representations ubiquitous in modern robotics and computer vision, where state is typically encoded as probability distributions with associated uncertainty (covariance matrices, particle clouds, or belief functions).
+The conformal model has no native mechanism for representing "a point somewhere around here with this uncertainty ellipsoid."
+This absence of a probabilistic language is not a minor detail but a fundamental architectural constraint that limits the model's applicability to systems where uncertainty quantification is paramount.

 #### Finding the Right Embedding Space

 To make conformal transformations multiplicative, we need to embed Euclidean space in a higher-dimensional space with carefully chosen properties.
 This isn't mystical—we're looking for the minimal space where the conformal group becomes a subgroup of the orthogonal group, allowing us to use the same sandwich product mechanism that works for rotations.